sardariuss/CyclesDAO/README.md

   - The NFT EXT wasm used in the test has been generated from /blob/main/examples/erc721.mo
 - DIP721: https://github.com/Psychedelic/DIP721/tree/develop
 - NFT_ORIGYN: *coming soon*

+The CyclesDAO expects tokens to be expressed in their *base natural unit*, hence without any decimals.
+For example, in the *CyclesDispenser* method *walletReceive*, if the current exchange level gives a rate_per_t of 1.0 tokens per cycles:
+- If configured with ledger, calling walletReceive with 1_000_000_000 cycles will result in 1_000_000_000 e8s tokens, hence 10 ledger tokens will be minted in exchange
+- If configured with dip20 or EXT it depends on the metadata, calling walletReceive with 1_000_000_000 cycles will result in 1_000_000_000 base token units, hence 10^(9-metadata.decimals) dip20/EXT tokens will be minted in exchange

 ## Test Coverage